salihmarangoz/system_tray_extensions/README.md

 ## Supported Systems

-I have tested this project on Tuxedo Stellaris 15 Gen 3 using Ubuntu 20.04.
-If there are modifications needed and woud like to share please write [HERE](https://github.com/salihmarangoz/system_tray_extensions/issues/19) so I can add them here too.
+If there are modifications needed and woud like to share please send a pull request or write [HERE](https://github.com/salihmarangoz/system_tray_extensions/issues/19) so I can add them here too.

 **Laptop/OS:**

 - Tuxedo Stellaris 15 Gen 3 - Ubuntu 20.04
+- Tuxedo Stellaris 15 Gen 3 - Manjaro 21.1.6
 - XMG Fusion 15 - ???